myspc-development/art-test/README.md

 ## Sprint History

 All Codex modules and tasks have been completed and verified.
 The project board reflects a final status of **Done** across reporting, curator tools, analytics, and testing.
 Documentation was updated each sprint and the changelog records feature milestones through version 1.3.16.
+## Third-Party Licenses
+See NOTICE for licensing details of bundled libraries.

 ## Status